DIVD-NL/web-csirt/csirt.divd.nl/_posts/20-12-17-Security-meldpunt-wordt-DIVD-CSIRT.md

 ### English

 Since the very beginning, the Dutch Security Hotline (Nederlands Security meldpount) has been part of DIVD.
-Now, we have truely intergrated the hotline into DIVD.
+Now, we have truely integrated the hotline into DIVD.

 In 2021 we will continue under a new name: DIVD CSIRT